 Why You Should Make Cheesecake In An Instant Pot

 Can you believe it?
-This is my FIRST-EVER Instant Pot recipe on the site!
+This is my first Instant Pot recipe on the site!
 And I think it makes sense that the inaugural recipe is an insanely delicious dessert recipe, don’t you?
 The truth is, and this might be an unpopular opinion, I freakin’ love my Instant Pot.
 I use it at least twice a week to make meals and prep our favorites, such as the most perfect fluffy rice or the best soft- or hard-boiled eggs.
 But now I’m going to be using it to make cheesecake on the regular, because once I gave this recipe a try I am officially hooked onto the idea of cheesecake made in a pressure cooker.

 Here’s why: The interior of an Instant Pot (aka a pressure cooker) is uniquely perfect for ensuring a crack-free cheesecake thanks to a pressure-filled, steamy environment.
 It also “bakes” in about half the time it takes to bake a cheesecake in the oven; yields a 7-inch round cheesecake (a little smaller than the traditional size, but perfect for one family); and the water bath is as easy to prep as pouring 1 cup of water into the pot before adding your pan.
 For those of you who are a little leery of the idea of dessert made in the Instant Pot, I dare you to give this recipe a try and not feel as happy as Augustus Gloop drinking from the chocolate river.